 While this site isn't geared towards teaching you grammar, vocabulary, phrases, or even tones in the traditional sense, every Chinese learner should add “Forvo” to their browser favourites.
 Forvo is a fantastic resource for mastering Chinese pronunciation.
 Just type whatever Chinese word you’d like to pronounce into the search bar and the website will tell you exactly how it’s pronounced.

-If you prefer to learn Chinese on the go, you should check out our apps for learning Chinese, too!
+If you prefer to learn Chinese on the go, you should check out our apps for learning Chinese, too, some of which we have featured below.

-If you want to improve you Chinese from the comfort of your own home, you need to get involved with communities of other language learners, too.
+If you want to improve your Chinese from the comfort of your own home, you need to get involved with communities of other language learners, too.

 Chinese Forums is one of the best places to go if you have any questions about learning Chinese or are having a problem.
 There are plenty of very active users who are happy to help absolute beginners as well as more experienced students.
 You can find the answers to almost all of your questions on Chinese here as well as meet other forum users who are just as interested in Chinese as you.